maximealive/VFD-Parameter-Automation/README.md

 \* I used the following VFD model: BuoQua 4KW 220V 5HP Trasformatore VFD Velocità Controllato Variatore Di Frequenza Inverter 5HP Frequenza Diver Inverter Professionale

-** Buttons: three external buttons were necessary to control three separate motors driven by a VFD.
+** Buttons: three external buttons were necessary to control three separate motors driven by a VFD(in my case, one for a sander machine, another one for the planar and the last one for a Toupie machine).
 Please note that simultaneous control of multiple motors is feasible only if they are identical.
 Each motor necessitated unique parameter settings, including RPM, torque and so on.

 ## Connections
 fare disegno su mac tramite draw